 Sad.

-So you're gonna do that yourself, or are you gonna hire someone because we all know that you know you like doing the painting and everything.
+Because we all know that you like doing the painting and everything.

-And how do you think I'm gonna find where's the time in my day to redo an entire house?
+And how do you think I'm going to find, where's the time in my day to redo an entire house?

 Floors, walls, ceilings.

-I mean, if you worked for CNN, they would want you to go there and wear the gas mask so you didn't get high from the films, obviously.
+I mean, if you weren't for CNN, they would want you to go there and wear the gas mask so you didn't get high from the kills, obviously.

 I thought that was the greatest video ever.